superlinked/VectorHub/docs/articles/Vector-Indexes.md

 Vector 10: 0.801081734496685
 ```

-A quick glance shows that vector 3, 9, and 7 are the top 3 closest matches.
-Let's write the function to automatically retreive these.
+We can see that vectors 3, 9, and 7 (above) are the top three closest matches.
+Let's write a function to retreive these matches automatically:

 ```python
 # get top k vectors